ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

 ## Download Datas For Tutorials

-You can Found MC Datas and Skimmed datas at: [Click Here](https://cernbox.cern.ch/index.php/s/XWOFJVaBxiIw0Ft) password: DQ
+You can Found MC Datas, pre-made JSON config files and DQ Skimmed datas for tutorial at: [Click Here](https://cernbox.cern.ch/index.php/s/XWOFJVaBxiIw0Ft) password: DQ

 Create a new folder in NewAllWorkflows directory with `mkdir Datas` and move the downloaded datas here.